Line Tv's-I Told Sunset About You-Is A Must Watch & One Of The Finest Coming Of Age Thai BL Dramas

 In terms of home entertainment, online portals have served the ultimate breakthrough goals.
-The range of web series, movies and animes addressing societal issues is becoming extensive.
+The range of web series, movies, and animes addressing societal issues is becoming extensive.
 The BL (Boys Love) industry has been around for a couple of years but has seen a current boost in viewers owing to the rising sense of social justice in the young generations and partly because of a mode of overcoming the pandemic boredom.
 As a viewer, the visual portrayal of the wonderfully written scripts and eye candy casts are more than rewarding.
-Even as a forever advocate of LGBTQ+ rights and causes, certain visual art depictions have hit me critically in ways I hardly recognised in terms of emotional viability.
+Even as a forever advocate of LGBTQ+ rights and causes, certain visual art depictions have hit me critically in ways I hardly recognized in terms of emotional viability.
 The Thai series, I Told Sunset About You, is one such gem.

 Produced by: Nadao Bangkok

 Genre: Romance, Drama, Coming-of-age

 No of Seasons: 2 (2nd season, I Promised You The Moon)

 The lead actors, Putthipong Assaratanakul aka Billkin (Teh), and Krit Amnuaydechkorn aka PP (Oh-aew) have previously worked together as supporting cast in the series, My Ambulance, directed and produced by the same team.
 The audience shipped the couple extensively and as a result, I Told Sunset About You, happened.
 This is their first BL series together.
 Both of them exhibit immense exuberance and their chemistry is aesthetically pleasing.
 In terms of the acting skills they demonstrate, it is raw and the buildup is extensive and perfect.